 This type of mitten is an easy one to knit.

 From a basic design with no thumb to more complicated knits with cables, there is a pattern for every skill level in the list.

 After all, you don’t want to go out in the chilly air without a pair of these gloves!

-My favourite season is autumn, I love the crisp mornings, knitting in the afternoons and the colour change of the trees.
+My favorite season is autumn, I love the crisp mornings, knitting in the afternoons, and the color change of the trees.

 Great For Stash Busting!

 Knitting a pair of fingerless mittens or arm warmers is a great way to spend an autumnal afternoon and to stash bust.

 - You only need 1 skein of yarn to create a pair, perhaps less depending on how long or short, you make them.

 - You can also make gloves in a colorful pattern, including stripes so that even more of your leftover yarns can be used.

 - If like me, you have boxes and baskets full of leftover yarns then something stripey can be a great way to use them up.